-- For COVID-19 cases with symptoms, from two days before the onset of symptoms until 10 days have passed (or five days if the employee tests negative on day five or later) and 24 hours have passed without a fever. - For COVID-19 cases without symptoms, from two days before test specimen was collected through 10 days (or through day five if the employee tests negative on day five or later).
+- For COVID-19 cases with symptoms, the "infectious period" is measured from two days before the onset of symptoms until 10 days have passed (or five days if the employee tests negative on day five or later) and 24 hours have passed without a fever. - For COVID-19 cases without symptoms, you'll measure from two days before the test specimen was collected through 10 days (or through day five if the employee tests negative on day five or later).